AdemarAzevedo/FE2D_MATLAB/README.md

 # FE2D_MATLAB
-Example of FE Matlab code for stress analysis
+Example of code developed in MATLAB for stress calculation in 2D elements.
+The code was developed in an academic context, and there is no guarantee that it will work.